-Prior to Governor Kelly’s appointment, Dr. DeAngela Burns-Wallace served as the Vice Provost for Undergraduate Studies at the University of Kansas.
-Dr. Burns-Wallace also currently serves as the Secretary for the Kansas Department of Administration.
+Prior to her appointment by Governor Laura Kelly, Dr. DeAngela Burns-Wallace served as the Vice Provost for Undergraduate Studies at the University of Kansas.

-Dr. Burns-Wallace began her career as a Foreign Service Officer (FSO) with the U.S. Department of State.
-She served Foreign Service tours in Guangzhou and Beijing, China; Pretoria, South Africa; and, in Washington D.C.
+Dr. Burns-Wallace began her career as a Foreign Service Officer with the U.S. Department of State.
+She served Foreign Service tours in Guangzhou and Beijing, China; Pretoria, South Africa; and in Washington D.C.
 She also is trained in French and Mandarin Chinese.

 Dr. Burns-Wallace has been selected for various leadership opportunities, awards and honors throughout her higher education and government career including being selected for the 2019 Leadership Kansas cohort, the 2013-14 American Council on Education Emerging Leaders Fellowship, the University Innovation Alliance as a campus leader and the 2018 White House Champions of Change College Opportunity.
 She also earned a Superior Honor and three Meritorious Honor awards from the U.S. State Department.